Event overview

 Health in motion

-In a rapidly changing world, diseases move across borders, cities and ecosystems with increasing speed.
-Climate change, environmental disruption and changing land use are shifting the habitats of vectors and pathogens, while intensified human–animal interactions raise the risk of zoonotic spillover.
+In today's rapidly changing world, diseases move across borders, cities and ecosystems with increasing speed.
+Climate change, environmental disruption and shifting land use are altering the habitats of vectors and pathogens, while intensified human–animal interactions raise the risk of zoonotic spillover.
 At the same time, urbanisation and growing mobility create new pathways for disease occurrence, making cities key environments for understanding how infections spread and evolve.
-These shifts place growing pressure on health systems to adapt through stronger surveillance, responsive services, and integrated, equitable public health approaches.
+These shifts place growing pressure on health systems to adapt through stronger surveillance, responsive services, and integrated, equitable approaches to public health.

 Pathogens are constantly on the move—across borders and within the body—spreading, evolving and interacting with immune systems shaped by diverse exposures.
 This leads to stark differences in vulnerability between populations, especially as emerging infections reshape host–pathogen interactions.
 Understanding these dynamics is key to explaining why infections unfold so differently worldwide.